capnproto/capnproto/doc/cxx.md

 into the binary at all, but only discovered at runtime.

-The C++ API supports inspecting schemas at runtime via the interface defined in `capnproto/schema.h`, and dynamically reading and writing instances of arbitrary types via `capnproto/dynamic.h`.
+The C++ API supports inspecting schemas at runtime via the interface defined in `capnp/schema.h`, and dynamically reading and writing instances of arbitrary types via `capnp/dynamic.h`.
 Here's the example from the beginning of this file rewritten in terms of the dynamic API:

 {% highlight c++ %}
 #include "addressbook.capnp.h"
-#include <capnproto/message.h>
+#include <capnp/message.h>
-#include <capnproto/serialize-packed.h>
+#include <capnp/serialize-packed.h>
 #include <iostream>
-#include <capnproto/schema.h>
+#include <capnp/schema.h>
-#include <capnproto/dynamic.h>
+#include <capnp/dynamic.h>

-using capnproto::DynamicValue;
+using capnp::DynamicValue;
-using capnproto::DynamicStruct;
+using capnp::DynamicStruct;
-using capnproto::DynamicEnum;
+using capnp::DynamicEnum;
-using capnproto::DynamicList;
+using capnp::DynamicList;
-using capnproto::DynamicUnion;
+using capnp::DynamicUnion;
-using capnproto::List;
+using capnp::List;
-using capnproto::Schema;
+using capnp::Schema;
-using capnproto::StructSchema;
+using capnp::StructSchema;
-using capnproto::EnumSchema;
+using capnp::EnumSchema;

-using capnproto::Void;
+using capnp::Void;
-using capnproto::Text;
+using capnp::Text;
-using capnproto::MallocMessageBuilder;
+using capnp::MallocMessageBuilder;
-using capnproto::PackedFdMessageReader;
+using capnp::PackedFdMessageReader;

 void dynamicWriteAddressBook(int fd, StructSchema schema) {
   // Write a message using the dynamic API to set each